Foster the People – Supermodel

 The overall feel of the album is mixed, with the songs varying from upbeat, snappy cheer to deeper, more melancholy tones, and it’s a little unclear as to what the intent for the overreaching tone of the record is.
 In general, Supermodel is the grown-up, moodier older sibling to Torches, and has some great tracks on it – well worth a listen.

-Supermodel was released on 14th March 2014, for further information or to order the album visit here.
+Supermodel was released on 14th March 2014.
+For further information or to order the album visit Foster the People’s website here.

 Watch the video for Coming of Age here: